tanjeemh/semantic-release-action-typescript/README.md

 ## Release

-Continous deployments for TypeScript packages are provided by `.github/workflows/release.yml`.
+Continuous deployments for TypeScript packages are provided by `.github/workflows/release.yml`.

 Each deploy: